The History of sushi has some interesting surprises in store even for those familiar with the subject.

 How did tuna come to Japan?

-In Japan, tuna landed on the sushi even later.
+In Japan, tuna ended up on sushi even later.

 In the 1970s, the Japanese airline JAL had already been in business for a good two decades and was flying worldwide, but it had a problem: From Japan to abroad, the planes were fully occupied.
 On the way back, they were mostly empty, which was uneconomical.